bradhowes/keystrokecountdown/src/about/index.md

 My boss at the time was a big Perl developer, but I was never able to get over the shear ugliness of the code.
 Instead, I began to work with Python when it was at version 1.5.
 I even wrote an [article for Dr. Dobb's](http://www.drdobbs.com/web-development/template-processing-classes-for-python/184410485) about a template processing library I created in Python.
+The "Python Ojbects and HTML" blurb below?
+That's my ["Template Processing Classes for Python](http://www.drdobbs.com/web-development/template-processing-classes-for-python/184410485) article.
+I even submitted a *tiny* patch for Python v1.4 that let one embed an expression wrapped in parentheses inside a string formatting expression.
+Fun times.

 ![](047261.png "Dr. Dobb's Journal")

-I did not make the cover, but I'm there starting on page 38.
+Unlike Larry Wall, I did not make the cover, but the artciel is there starting on page 38.

 ### 1999 --- Return to the East Coast